 Which addiction type is the most dangerous for financial well-being?

-Gambling addiction is the addiction type widely regarded as the most dangerous for financial well-being.
-Financial well-being is the general state of one’s stability and health in terms of money, including income, savings, debt management, financial security, and capacity to fulfill financial commitments.
+Gambling addiction is the most dangerous addiction type for financial well-being.
+Financial well-being is the general state of one’s stability and health in terms of money, including income, savings, debt management, financial security and capacity to fulfill financial commitments.

 Gambling addiction, otherwise known as ludomania, involves obsessive gambling behavior persisting despite adverse outcomes.
-One’s financial condition is disastrously affected by gambling; major losses, debt, bankruptcy, and financial disaster are common outcomes.
+Gambling directly threatens financial stability because losses exceed planned spending limits quickly.

 Which addiction type is the most dangerous for physical well-being?